 The ProForm Hybrid Trainer was one of the first of its kind on the market, offering two exercise machines in one.
 You get an elliptical trainer combined with a recumbent bike, letting you vary your workouts and targeting different muscle groups.

 There is a base version, a new XT version and a Pro version, with an LCD display, magnetic resistance, adjustable seat and multiple workouts.
 The Pro version gives you some enhanced features.

 Let's take a closer look at the specs....

-The ProForm Hybrid Trainer series has received good reviews from experts and customers, and is an affordable way to get the advantage of both an elliptical and a bike in one machine.
+The ProForm Hybrid Trainer series has received very good reviews from experts and customers, and is an affordable way to get the advantage of both an elliptical and a bike in one machine.

 At around $399 for the base and XT model and $599 for the Hybrid Trainer Pro, you get a lot of nice features that you won't find elsewhere for that price.

 The base model gives you a large LCD display, 16 levels of magnetic resistance, a 15" elliptical stride, oversized pedals and 16 built-in workouts to choose from.